BlackEnd1ess/CrashB_in_python/README.md

 # temporary no Assets and Ressources aviable, will shortly aviable restricted! (some pcv files will put all Data together), a installations key will required to read the Game Data __ pack SFX and BGM Files in progress... #
 # HOW TO USE CRASH EDIT / CB-EXPORT: https://www.youtube.com/watch?v=ct_G9GAoAZU #

-# Functional Status: Modern PC's will run this Game with 190-280 (full loaded game with 200-350) MB RAM per level and 59-60 FPS
+# Functional Status: Modern PC's will run this Game with 190-280 (full loaded game with 200-250) MB RAM per level and 59-60 FPS
-# LEVEL CREATOR: Work on the editor has been temporarily suspended because the assets for this game don't match the dimensions and positions.
-Unfortunately, this means that hitboxes and visual elements aren't correctly placed.
-# game final progress: All levels have been tested.
-The game can be completed with 100% progress.
-Saving/loading works without loss -> (v1.3)
+# update in progress: v1.3.5

 required Modules:
 - ursina